-There will be many GSD and Harvard-wide virtual activities this fall.
+There will be many GSD and Harvard-wide virtual activities this spring.

-Given that our campus buildings will be accessible only to university ID holders and given the requirements for this, the school’s public programs and all other events planned by individual departments, programs, offices, and student groups will often need to happen virtually.
+Given that our campus buildings are currently accessible only to university ID holders and given the requirements for this, the school’s public programs and all other events planned by individual departments, programs, offices, and student groups may often need to happen virtually.

 We will communicate information about changes in any policies for events on our GSD campus as they are implemented.